-Iron smelting/blacksmithing – Catalan furnaces were used to smelt ore to make metals for hardware, tools, farm implements and eve cannons.
+Iron smelting/blacksmithing – Catalan furnaces were used to smelt ore to make metals for hardware, tools, farm implements, and even cannons.

-The padres taught all these skills to Indians.
+The padres taught all these skills to natives.
 By the early 1800s, they were able to sustain the military and civil government of California.

 A master stonemason was brought to take on the project.
 The idea was to incorporate numerous design features not found at any other California Mission, including the use of a domed roof structure made of stone as opposed to the typical flat wood roof.
 This elegant roof design called for six vaulted domes (bovedas) to be built.

-I cannot imagine pirates in California, but well, a French privateer known as “Pirata Buchar” and his men sacked the Mission in 1818.
-The pirates sacked the Monterey and Santa Barbara presidios too under the Argentinean flag.
+I cannot imagine pirates in California, but well, a French privateer known as “Pirata Buchar” (his real name was Hyppolite Bouchard), and his men, sacked the Mission in 1818.
+Also, the pirates sacked the Monterey Presidio and a ranch on the Santa Barbara coast under the Argentinean flag.